 North Central Umpire Program

-Umpiring is a high-impact way to support every player on the field.
 Our program pairs new and veteran officials, offers hands-on training, and makes it simple to pick up games that fit your schedule.
-Use the cards below to jump straight to the steps, resources, and people who will help you get behind the plate.
+Use the cards below to register, connect with coordinators, and find resources.

 Choose your next step